JobService/job-service/docs/en-us/Getting-Started.md

 Here you will be able to see the health of the workers and services.

 ![Marathon Health](images/MarathonAllHealthy.png)

+You will also need dummy data in a datastore and a storage reference to this data.
+Dummy data can be uploaded via the [document-generator](https://github.hpe.com/caf/document-generator).
+For more information on using the document generator see the [README.md](https://github.hpe.com/caf/document-generator/README.md).

 ### Send a Job